josephsavage/hive-sbi-v2/README.md

-# steembasicincome
+# Hive Stake Based Income

-python scripts for automation of steembasicincome
+python scripts for automation of Hive Stake Based Income

 ## How to start